aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-to-pdf-and-svg-export-options/dwg-to-compliance-pdf/_index.md

 A: Absolutely!
 Options such as page size, DPI, vector rasterization, and PDF/A compliance are all configurable through `PdfOptions` and `CadRasterizationOptions`.

 **Q: Is a temporary license available for testing?**
-A: Yes, you can obtain a temporary license for evaluation from [this link](https://purchase.aspose.com/temporary-license/).
+A: Yes, you can obtain a temporary license for evaluation from the **temporary license page**.

 **Q: Where can I get community support?**
 A: The [Aspose.CAD forum](https://forum.aspose.com/c/cad/19) is a great place to ask questions and share experiences.

 **Q: Can I try Aspose.CAD for free before purchasing?**
 A: Certainly!
-Download the free trial version from [here](https://releases.aspose.com/) to explore the full feature set.
+Download the free trial version from the **free trial download page** to explore the full feature set.

 ---